-- I understand and agree that NM DCA is a full-time public-school program and that my student may not be enrolled in any other full-time public, private or charter school while enrolled in NMDCA. - I understand that my student is enrolled in a public school at home with state attendance requirements that I am expected to meet.
-Students who have poor attendance (insufficient hours recorded or course progress) may be referred to the juvenile courts syst em. - I understand that continuous progress in all courses of the program must be met for continued enrollment in the school. - I understand that all school policies and procedures must be met for continued enrollment in the school. - I accept the responsibility to supervise my student in using the K12 curriculum.
+- I understand and agree that NMDCA is a full-time public-school program and that my student may not be enrolled in any other full-time public, private or charter school while enrolled in NM DCA. - I understand that my student is enrolled in a public school at home with state attendance requirements that I am expected to meet.
+Students who have poor attendance (insufficient hours recorded or course progress) may be referred to the juvenile courts system. - I understand that continuous progress in all courses of the program must be met for continued enrollment in the school. - I understand that all school policies and procedures must be met for continued enrollment in the school. - I accept the responsibility to supervise my student in using the K12 curriculum.
 I understand that I am expected to become knowledgeable about the curriculum and the Online School. - I understand that NMDCA students are required to have full-time adult supervision and participation during instruction/learning in order to be enrolled in the school. - I understand that there are guidelines and policies regarding daily lesson completion and attendance to live Class Connect sessions. - I understand that I will be expected to maintain accurate progress in the Online School on a daily basis. - K-5 I understand that I will be required to submit student assignments regularly and at designated intervals to my NM DCA teacher. - 6-12- I understand that my student will be required to submit assignments regularly and at designated intervals to my NM DCA teacher. - I understand I will have the guidance and support of a New Mexico licensed teacher in implementing the K12 curriculum with my student.

 - I understand that my child and I are required to participate in scheduled conferences with our teacher(s).
 I understand that during these conferences I am expected to have access to all materials and the computer.
 Scheduled conferences are expected to occur from the primary location that instruction takes place. - I understand that learning coach/mentor absences are not an excused reason for student absence, and it is my responsibility to create a plan for continued study in NMDCA's curriculum in my absence. - I understand that enrollment includes full participation in all state-mandated testing on the required dates and at the assigned location.
 It is my responsibility to provide transportation for all required testing.
-Attendance and participation in testing is a required part of enrollment in NM DCA. - I understand that pre and post diagnostic assessments are a requirement and must be completed within the given time-frame, as well as any benchmarks during the school year. - I understand that, based on formative assessments, my student will be required to attend class connect sessions with the teachers with frequency based on the identified need. - I understand that I must read and respond to emails and phone calls from the NM DCA teacher within 24 hours. - I understand that if my phone number, address, email, or emergency contacts change that I must inform the NM DCA teacher in a timely manner.
-If I move, I must provide a new proof of residency to verify that I am still living in the state of New Mexico - I understand and agree that it is my responsibility to secure an internet service provider.
-I understand I must maintain internet access in order to stay enrolled.
+Attendance and participation in testing is a required part of enrollment in NM DCA. - I understand that pre and post diagnostic assessments are a requirement and must be completed within the given time-frame, as well as any benchmarks during the school year. - I understand that, based on formative assessments, my student will be required to attend class connect sessions with the teachers with frequency based on the identified need. - I understand that I must read and respond to emails and phone calls from the NMDCA teacher/office within 24 hours. - I understand that if my phone number, address, email, or emergency contacts change that I must inform the NM DCA teacher in a timely manner.
+If I move, I must provide a new proof of residency to verify that I am still living in the state of New Mexico

-Legal Guardian Signature:
+Legal Guardian Signature: Today's Date:

-Today'sDate: